cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/02-Overview.md

 Each of these component have many details!
 This gets complicated!
 We must balance resolution, complexity, sample size (ensemble size or simulation length) with the resources of a large supercomputer.
 Earth system models demand significant computer resources even for a supercomputer!

+Earth System Model (ESM) development starts with a simplified version of the ESM that focuses on the vertical processes within a single atmopsheric column known as the single column model (SCM).

 ![Tradeoffs](../fig/Schematic-representation-of-the-trade-offs-in-climate-modeling-Additional-computer-power.png)
 *from [Challinor et al. 2009, DOI: 10.1175/2008BAMS2403.1](https://journals-ametsoc-org.mutex.gmu.edu/bams/article/90/6/836/59635/Methods-and-Resources-for-Climate-Impacts)*